Uniform Membership for Hyperedge Replacement Grammars and Related Decision Problems: Lower Bounds

-Similarly, since checking whether $\varepsilon$ is generated by an MCFG is EXPTIME-complete \cite{KajiNSK94}, there is no polynomial-time transformation of MCFGs into HRGs.
+Since checking whether the empty string $\varepsilon$ is accepted by a DTWT/MCFG is already \EXPTIME{}-complete \cite{BjorklundE13,KajiNSK94}, there is no polynomial-time transformation of a DTWT/MCFG into an equivalent string-generating HRG.
 However, in what follows, we shall use MCFG, so let us recall its definition \cite{Kallmeyer10}.